-Comparing the Federal Direct Graduate PLUS Loan and private student loans
+Comparing the Federal Direct PLUS Loan for Parents and private student loans

-Many families with graduate students consider paying for their education with either Federal Direct Graduate PLUS Loans or private education loans.
+Many families consider financing their undergraduate student's education with either a Federal Direct PLUS Loan for Parents or a private education loan.
 This comparison chart will help you understand the features and benefits of each type of loan.
 Interest rates and fees for private loans vary between lenders and are generally based on the credit of the individual borrower and cosigner; however, other factors may also be considered.

-Federal Direct Graduate PLUS Loan School-certified private student loan Borrower Student Student Credit check required Yes, applicants with an adverse credit history may obtain an endorser or meet additional requirements to qualify.
+Federal Direct PLUS Loan for Parents 1 School-certified private student loan 2 Borrower Parent Student Credit check required Yes, a parent with an adverse credit history may obtain an endorser or meet additional requirements to qualify.
 Yes.
-Loan approval and pricing is generally based on creditworthiness.
+Loan approval and pricing are generally based on creditworthiness.
 Lenders may also consider other factors.
-Cosigner requirement No, but applicants with an adverse credit history may obtain an endorser.
-No, but a student with little or no credit history, may have a better chance of approval by applying with a creditworthy cosigner.
+Cosigner requirement No, but a parent with adverse credit history may obtain an endorser.
+No, but a student with little or no credit history may have a better chance of approval by applying with a creditworthy cosigner.
 Cosigner release option This loan does not require a cosigner.
 Many lenders provide a cosigner release option where the student can apply to release the cosigner after they graduate, make a specified number of on-time payments, and meet underwriting requirements.
 Interest rate For loans first disbursed on or after July 1, 2023 and before July 1, 2024, the interest rate is fixed at 8.05%.
 Varies by lender.
 Many lenders offer both variable and fixed interest rates.
 Although lenders may consider multiple factors, rates are generally based on the borrower's and cosigner's creditworthiness, so those with good credit may qualify for a lower rate.
-Origination/ disbursement fees 4.228% for loans first disbursed on or after October 1, 2022 and before October 1, 2023 Varies by lender; most offer 0%.
-Minimum payment amount while the student is enrolled in school PLUS Loan payments are deferred during school and for six months after graduation, leaving school, or dropping below half-time enrollment (interest continues to accrue during this time and is added to the loan's principal amount when the deferment period ends).
+Origination/ disbursement fees 4.228% for loans first disbursed on or after October 1, 2022 and before October 1, 2023.
+Varies by lender; most offer 0%.
+Minimum payment amount while the student is enrolled in school Loans will automatically be placed in principal and interest repayment.
+The borrower can request to defer PLUS loan payments while the student is in school and for six months after graduation, leaving school, or dropping below half-time enrollment (interest continues to accrue during this time and unpaid interest is added to the loan's principal amount when the deferment period ends).
 Varies by lender.
 Many lenders allow private loan payments to be deferred while in school (interest accrues during this time and unpaid interest is added to the loan's principal amount when the deferment period ends).
 Many lenders offer options to make interest payments during the in-school period.
 Repayment term 10 - 25 years of principal and interest payments.
 Varies by lender; typically terms of 5 - 20 years of principal and interest payments are offered.